CMD Research and Outreach

 - Research: As an ethnographer of communication disorders, Dr. Kovarsky's research has focused primarily on the analysis of clinical discourse in a variety of contexts.
 Over the years, his work has been funded by the United States Department of Education and other sources.
 His first co-edited book, Constructing (In)competence: Disabling Evaluations in Clinical and Social Interaction, appeared in 1999, and his second, Diagnosis as Cultural Practice, was published in 2005.
 He has published numerous articles, served as a guest editor for topical issues of selected journals, and presented his work in national and international venues.

-- Service: Dr. Kovarsky is currently the Chair and Co-founder of the Society for the Analysis of Clinical Discourse.
-This is is an international group of scholars who meet to discuss their ongoing research into the nature of clinical discourse and clinical practice.
+- Service: Dr. Kovarsky is a member of the Rhode Island Consortium for Autism Research and Treatment.
+He is also the Chair and Co-founder of the Society for the Analysis of Clinical Discourse.
+This is an international group of scholars who meet to discuss their ongoing research into the nature of clinical discourse and clinical practice.

 Dr. Leslie Mahler's Research and Service